Questions? Talk with an Advisor

 The Student Advocate HELPline is a service available through the office of student access and wellness.
 Student advocates assist students who are experiencing extreme personal hardships and critical life impacts by providing short-term de-escalation, assistance locating support resources in the local area, and action-planning to address the educational impact of situational stressors.
 Impacts supported include concern for individual or community safety, homelessness and extreme financial hardship, sexual assault, domestic violence, and/or significant impact resulting from the loss of a loved one.

-Student advocates are available Monday – Friday between 8 am and 5 pm PT.
-Students are invited to contact the office of student access and wellness at [email protected] in order to seek assistance from a student advocate.
+Student advocates are available Monday – Friday between 8 am and 6 pm PT.
+Students are invited to contact the Student Advocate HELPline by completing an Online Care Report in order to seek assistance from a Student Advocate.

 If you or the individual you are attempting to refer is in immediate danger, please dial 9-1-1, prior to contacting the office of student access and wellness.

 UAGC does not require any proof of vaccination as a condition of enrollment.
 Students are encouraged to speak to a physician for information on recommended immunizations.

 The facilities of the University of Arizona Global Campus are smoke- and tobacco-free.
 No smoking, chewing, or dipping is allowed inside any university facility.
 UAGC policy applies to all forms of tobacco and marijuana, including but not limited to paraphernalia, cigarettes, cigars, shisha, pipes, water pipes (hookah), electronic cigarettes, and all forms of smokeless tobacco and marijuana including, but not limited to chew, edibles, snus, snuff, sticks, strips, and orbs.

 The University of Arizona Global Campus is committed to maintaining a safe and positive learning experience.
 When students experience acts of sexual violence or misconduct, their sense of safety and trust is violated.
 This can significantly interfere with their lives, including their educational goals.